jgroschwitz/GrAPES/README.md

 unbounded_dependencies
 ```

-The files each category uses are in `evaluation`
+The evaluation classes each category uses are in `evaluation/full_evaluation/category_evaluation/`

 ## Running evaluations on multiple parsers at once